TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/TypoScript/Index.rst

 3. We assign a second content object (also called "cObject") of type :ref:`TEXT <t3tsref:cobj-text>` to
     :confval:`index number 5 <t3tsref:page-array>` of `page`.
-As the index is smaller then the index 10 of the TEXT object containing the text "Hello World" it is displayed before the other object.
+As the index is smaller than the index 10 of the TEXT object containing the text "Hello World", it is displayed before the other object.
-4. Use the :ref:`block syntax <t3coreapi:typoscript-syntax-syntax-curly-brackets>`
+4. Uses the :ref:`block syntax <t3coreapi:typoscript-syntax-syntax-curly-brackets>`
     to apply properties to the TEXT object.
-5. Use the stdWrap property :confval:`field <t3tsref:stdwrap-field>` to fetch
+5. Uses the stdWrap property :confval:`field <t3tsref:stdwrap-field>` to fetch
     the field `title` from the :ref:`database record <t3coreapi:database-records>` of the current page.
-6. Use the stdWrap property :confval:`wrap <t3tsref:stdwrap-wrap>` to wrap the current string fetched in line 5 in :html:`<h1>` tags.
+6. Uses the stdWrap property :confval:`wrap <t3tsref:stdwrap-wrap>` to wrap the current string fetched in line 5 in :html:`<h1>` tags.

 ..  note::
-    The order in which the content objects are defined in the TypoScript file do not matter.
+    The order in which the content objects are defined in the TypoScript file does not matter.
 They are output from the smallest index to the largest.
     Therefore the following would give you the same output:

     ..  literalinclude:: _page-title_reverse.typoscript